padraicmoran/mslink/README.md

 Developed by Pádraic Moran (http://www.pmoran.ie), University of Galway.

 To add links to your manuscript project, contact padraic.moran@universityofgalway.ie.
+Data can be supplied in a simple CSV file, with columns for catalogue code (currently "cla" or "bkat"), manuscript identifier and associated project URL.